Orienteering cartographers are available for hire.

 Bottom: A hand-drawn isometric map.

 We recommend Purple Pen, a free Windows program that will draw the course on a map.
-The starting map can be a PDF or a file in the format saved by OCAD or Open Orienteering Mapper.
+The starting map can be any PDF, or a file in the format saved by OCAD or Open Orienteering Mapper.
+You can download the Purple Pen program here.

-You can also use programs like Google Slides or Powerpoint for creating the circles and lines to represent a course.
+You can use programs like Google Slides or Powerpoint for creating the circles and lines to represent a course.